-Section 8.
+Section 7.
 Annual leave may be accumulated to a total not to exceed two times the maximum number of days earned annually as of the end of the first pay period of the next calendar year.
 Excess annual leave is not forfeited if taken within 90 calendar days from the last day of the calendar year in which the excess was accrued.

+Section 8.
+Employees shall receive credit for service in other eligible state employment.
+Eligible employment includes employment by a state agency, the university system, a city, county, town, school district, or any other public jurisdiction which is covered by and provides annual leave to its employees under §§ 2-18-611 and 2-18-612, MCA.
+Employees must provide documentation confirming prior service to receive credit.
+Time worked as a schoolteacher is excluded per § 2-18-601, MCA.

 Section 9.
-It is specifically agreed that in computing service time for annual leave pay, employees shall receive credit for service in other state employment.

-Section 10.
 Annual leave taken over a holiday may not be charged to an employee's leave for that day.